The Best Throw Blankets for Every Season and Situation

 What to Consider When Buying a Throw

 Material has everything to do with a blanket’s texture, quality, and appearance.
 Natural materials are reflections of the environments in which they’re produced.
-The production of synthetics, however, has come so impressively far that some can even beat their wool, cashmere, and fur counterparts in weight, feel, look, and performance.
+The production of synthetics, however, has come so impressively far that a few can even beat their wool, cashmere, and fur counterparts in weight, feel, look, and performance.
 Before settling on a throw’s material, though, think about where you’d want it to go, if there’s a color or design scheme you have in mind, and what size it should be.
-Does a lack of storage space mean your Netflix-night blanket also has to look good?
+Does a lack of storage space mean your Netflix blanket also has to look good?
 Does a surplus of space call for the added coziness of a few intentionally placed throws?
 We’ve broken down the biggest things to consider when shopping for a throw blanket so you get what you expect the first time and don’t overspend on replacements.

 Material

-While attractive synthetic blankets do exist, they’re few and far between — and many tend to sacrifice softness or durability in order to achieve it.
+While attractive synthetic blankets do exist, they’re few and far between — and many tend to sacrifice softness or durability to achieve it.
 While this isn’t the case for all polyester, nylon, or other synthetic-blend blankets, it’s worth keeping in mind if you’re on the hunt for a throw that is cozy, worth displaying, and can stand the test of time.
 Blends of cotton, wool, cashmere, and even polyester or nylon have developed over the years and, somewhat surprisingly, yield some of the softest and most durable blankets we’ve ever tested.

-If you’d rather opt for a throw that’s all natural, how do you know which wool is best?
+If you’d rather opt for a throw that’s all-natural, how do you know which wool is best?
 Is cashmere really always the softest option?
 We’ve broken down the different types of natural materials you’ll see on blanket labels to give you a better idea.

 Wool: Sheep’s wool is usually what can be expected when a label simply reads “wool.”
 Its fibers are more porous than alpaca, and are filled with pockets of air rather than being hollow, yielding wool that’s thicker and usually heavier than alpaca but just as soft (if the quality is high).
 It’s great for cold weather or, in the case of finer knits, year-round use.